neelsmith/greeksyntaxannotator/prompt2.md

 ---
 This works well.
 A minor fix: could you ensure that in highlighting what verbal unit a token is assigned to, each verbal unit is represented by a different randomly chosen color?

+---
+Great!
+I'd like to make two minor adjustments to the display without in any way changing the functionality.
+1) Could you position the block labelled "Sentence Text" below the block labelled "Annotation Mode 1: Asyndeton / Connecting Word" and above the block labelled "Annotation Mode 2: Verbal Units"?
+2) When the user chooses a sentence from the menu, could you display right below the menu the integer index of the user's choice?
+This value should be 1-based, disregarding the labelling instruction "-- Select a sentence --". **Example**: if the user chose the first item after "-- Select a sentence --", the index value would be `1`.